The Happiness Monitor- Happiness & Mental Health

 METHODOLOGY

-The survey was conducted with 1,500 Canadian residents from July 13 to 16, 2020.
-A random sample of panelists were invited to complete the survey from a set of partner panels based on the Lucid exchange platform.
+The survey was conducted with 1,419 Canadian adults from November 26 to December 1, 2020.
+A random sample of panellists was invited to complete the survey from a set of partner panels based on the Lucid exchange platform.
 These partners are typically double opt-in survey panels, blended to manage out potential skews in the data from a single source.

 The data were weighted according to census data to ensure that the sample matched Canada’s population according to age, gender, educational attainment, and region.
 Totals may not add up to 100 due to rounding.